-Sustainable business practices are increasingly appearing on the radar of business around the globe.
-Organizations now realize the benefits of stainable business practices and now agree that these practices can create virtuous cycle between economic, social and environmental and now long-time shareholding values.
-This session will provide strategies and stainable vision towards best practices and understanding.
-Provide important challenges and ways to align employees, government and internal and external shareholders as well as the community to retaining a sustainable driver workforce.
+Sustainable business practices are increasingly appearing on the radar of businesses around the globe.
+Organizations now realize the benefits of sustainable business practices and agree that these practices can create virtuous cycles between economic, social, environmental - and now long-time shareholding -values.
+This session will provide proven strategies and best practices in order to align employees, government, internal and external shareholders, as well as the community to retaining a sustainable driver workforce.

 Recruiting and Building a Sustainable Driver Workforce- 10:30 AM - 12:00 PM